-When choosing a doctor, such as a surgeon, radiation oncologist or a medical oncologist, no one source gives a perfect measure of quality.
-However, combining information from the sources listed below can help you make an informed decision.
+When choosing a doctor, such as a medical oncologist, surgeon or radiation oncologist, no one source gives a perfect measure of quality.
+However, combining information from some of the sources listed below can help you make an informed decision.

 One of the best ways to find a good doctor is a referral from a trusted source.
-People often get the names of doctors from their primary care provider, family members, friends or other breast cancer survivors.
+People often get the names of doctors from their primary care provider, family members, friends or other people diagnosed with breast cancer.

-Making sure a doctor is board certified is an important step in finding a good provider.
-To be board certified, a doctor must have the training and knowledge to practice a medical specialty and have passed a certification exam.
+Making sure a doctor is board-certified is an important step in finding a good provider.
+To be board-certified, a doctor must have the training and knowledge to practice a medical specialty and must have passed a certification exam.

 The American Medical Association maintains DoctorFinder, a database of U.S. doctors.
 DoctorFinder lists a doctor's certification status and includes where the doctor went to medical school and did his or her training.

-Interviewing a doctor about his or her approach to treating breast cancer is a good way to learn about his or her abilities and to see whether or not you have a personal connection (more below).
+Interviewing doctors about their approach to treating breast cancer is a good way to learn about their abilities and to see whether or not you have a personal connection.
 This may be done as part of a formal consultation.
-Here are some things to consider while interviewing a doctor.

 Here are some questions that may help you interview a doctor:

-You should ask whether a doctor takes part in clinical trials.
-A doctor who does is likely to know about new therapies and may be more open to future medical treatments.
+Ask whether the doctor takes part in clinical trials.
+A doctor who does is likely to know about new therapies and may be more open to them.

-However, the ability to take part in clinical trials can depend on the type of hospital where a doctor practices.
-Many community hospitals do not conduct clinical trials, but this does not mean doctors on their staff are not up-to-date on the latest treatments.
+However, being able to take part in clinical trials can depend on the type of hospital where a doctor practices.
+Many community hospitals do not conduct clinical trials, but this doesn't mean doctors on their staff are not up-to-date on the latest treatments.

 1-877 GO KOMEN(1-877-465-6636)